ONLYOFFICE/Kubernetes-Docs/README.md

 $ kubectl apply -f shutdown-ds.yaml -ns onlyoffice
 ```

-If after stopping ds you need to start it again then restart docservice and converter pods.
+If after stopping ONLYOFFICE Docs you need to start it again then restart docservice and converter pods.
 For example, using the following command:

 ```bash
 $ kubectl delete pod converter-*** docservice-*** -ns <NAMESPACE>